 Credit for people who are caregivers to someone with a disability

-Some other nonrefundable tax credits include tuition, medical expenses, Employment Insurance and Canada Pension Plans, interest paid on student loans, and adoption expenses.
-Most territories and provinces have tax credits to reduce the territorial and provincial tax owing.
+Some other non-refundable tax credits include tuition, medical expenses, Employment Insurance and Canada Pension Plan, interest paid on student loans, and adoption expenses.
+Most territories and provinces also have tax credits to reduce the territorial and provincial tax owing.

 Refundable tax credits

 Refundable tax credits are paid to anyone who qualifies for them, whether they had income or not.
-Refundable tax credits are also used to reduce the amount you owe first, but unlike nonrefundable tax credits, any remaining refundable tax credit is, well, refunded to you.
-Some common refundable tax credits include the Canada Workers’ Benefit, Canada Training Credit, and the Eligible Educator School Supply credit.
+Refundable tax credits are also used to reduce the amount you owe first but unlike non-refundable tax credits, any remaining refundable tax credit is, well, refunded to you.
+Some common refundable tax credits include the Canada Workers’ Benefit and Canada Training Credit.

 Tax deductions

-Tax deductions don't work as many people suppose (or hope).
-Instead of reducing the amount of taxes you need to pay, a tax deduction actually reduces the income you are taxed on, which can put you in a lower tax bracket and, thus, reduce the amount of taxes you will owe.
+Tax deductions don’t work as many people suppose (or hope).
+Instead of reducing the amount of taxes you need to pay, a tax deduction actually reduces the income you are taxed on, which can put you in a lower tax bracket and thus reduce the amount of taxes you will owe.
+Even if it doesn't move you into a lower top tax bracket, that amount of income is tax-free for that year, so you don't pay tax on it - meaning you owe less tax overall.

 The most common tax deductions are:

 Pension Adjustment.
 You get credit for any pension contributions made in the calendar year on your behalf.
-Your employer will list the Pension Adjustment amount in box 52 on your T4 slip, which lists your income and income tax deducted for the year.
+Your employer will list the Pension Adjustment amount in box 52 on your T4 slip that lists your income and income tax deducted for the year.

 Union and professional dues